- The Learning Environment

 Introductory courses consist of large lectures given by a faculty member and smaller recitation sections that are taught by graduate teaching assistants.
 The lectures introduce the material and the recitations focus on applications and problem-solving.
 The lectures use many demonstrations to show physics principles in live action.
 Almost all the introductory lectures use personal response systems, where students use clickers to respond to the instructors’ questions.
 The homework assignments for the introductory courses are typically submitted online.
-We also offer purely online introductory courses during winter session.
+We also offer purely remote introductory courses during winter session.

 The introductory lab courses explore basic topics such as forces, kinematics, friction, electrostatics and electric circuits.
 These experiments are designed to illustrate and expand upon topics taught in the introductory lecture courses.

 Our upper division courses are smaller, with around 25-35 students.
 We offer two upper division lab courses.
 In the Modern Physics Laboratory (PHY 307), students work on experiments that established modern physics in the early 20th century.
 In the Advanced Physics Laboratory (PHY 407 and PHY 408), students choose to work on three experiments that were developed by our faculty and use research-grade equipment.